 - 9.1 'The school's policy should cover how the school handles [difficult] questions.
 Given ease of access to the internet, children whose questions go unanswered may turn to inappropriate sources of information.'
 Department for Education (2019, p.23) - 9.2 Our PSHE lessons explore a range of issues that may provoke questions from pupils.
-We view questions as a positive sign that pupils are engaged with what is being taught and feel able to express natural curiosities about themselves and relationships with others. - 9.3 To ensure pupils have every opportunity to ask any question they might have and to avoid loss of dignity for all, school staff may offer pupils the chance to contribute questions anonymously in advance of specific lessons (e.g., on puberty) either in person or using the class 'Telling Tin'.
-This will enable staff to research questions and respond with factually accurate information. - 9.4 As much as possible, where a question is relevant to the whole class, we will answer it to the whole group.
+We view questions as a positive sign that pupils are engaged with what is being taught and feel able to express natural curiosities about themselves and relationships with others. - 9.3 As much as possible, where a question is relevant to the whole class, we will answer it to the whole group.
 There may occasionally be the need to deal with a question outside of the classroom if it is not suitable for the entire class.
-If school staff do not feel in position to immediately address questions, they may defer a question and seek more information before responding to pupils. - 9.5 Questions will always be answered in an age and developmentally appropriate way and consider whether a parent/carer has requested their child to be removed from sex education lessons.
-If school staff have concerns about pupil contributions or questions, they will inform parents/carers as appropriate. - 9.6 School staff will not be expected to answer personal questions about themselves or to ask direct personal questions of their pupils that could make either party vulnerable. - 9.7 An open approach to answering questions prevents pupils from learning inaccurate or harmful information online or from peers and older pupils.
+If school staff do not feel in position to immediately address questions, they may defer a question and seek more information before responding to pupils. - 9.4 Questions will always be answered in an age and developmentally appropriate way and consider whether a parent/carer has requested their child to be removed from sex education lessons.
+If school staff have concerns about pupil contributions or questions, they will inform parents/carers as appropriate. - 9.5 School staff will not be expected to answer personal questions about themselves or to ask direct personal questions of their pupils that could make either party vulnerable. - 9.6 An open approach to answering questions prevents pupils from learning inaccurate or harmful information online or from peers and older pupils.
 We believe exploring issues with the whole class helps to reduce the stigma and shame that can surround some of the issues explored in RSE.
 Importantly, we believe that children are better protected from harm and abuse when they can discuss issues openly with trained professionals and in a safe environment.